-JAMES = Jean Somerville.
-1526 - 15744th son, ROBERT = A younger son, Rev. ALEXANDER = Elizabeth Mure, descended from Minister of Paisley.
-Marjorie, dau : of ROBERT BRUCE.
-WILLIAM Sarah Carstares, sister of Principal of Glasgow College.
+'''

+James = Jean Somerville.

+1526-1574

+4th son, Robert =

+A younger son,

+Rev. ALEXANDER

+= Elizabeth Mure, descended from

+Minister of Paisley.

+Marjorie, dan: of ROBERT BRUCE.

+Sarah Carstares, sister of

+WILLIAM

+Principal of Glasgow College.

 Principal Carstares.

 1654-1705.

+Abigail Mure.

+ALEXANDER

-ALEXANDER Abigail Mure.
-Professor of Greek in Glasgow Coll: 11 children.
+Professor of Greek in Glasgow Coll:

 1682-1747.

+11 children.

+2nd son, John

-2nd son, JOHN = Jean Fisher.
+= Jean Fisher.

 Margaret Colquhoun.

-Janet Graham ALEXANDER ------1769-1795. of Keppoch.
+Janet Graham =

+ALEXANDER

+of Keppoeh.

+1769-1795.

+1766-1840.

 11 children.

-1766 - 1840.3rd son, WILLIAM.
+3rd son, WILLIAM.

 1792-1848.

+'''

 At the third point in the tree, the Dunlop name touches the royal one of Stuart; and farther on, also in the female line, one well known to Scottish memory, that of Carstares, nick-named Cardinal, because adviser-in-chief to William of Orange.
 It will be remembered that this man was greater as a politician than as a divine; and his troubles in both characters implicated him in the famous Rye House Plot of the preceding reign.
 He was put to the dreadful torture of the thumbkins, endured most heroically.
 After he became chaplain and private adviser to William, he was complimented by the present of the thumbkins, a gruesome memento of pain and fidelity.
 The King wished to see and to judge for himself the measure of fortitude necessary to their use.
 He placed the Royal thumbs within, and desired Carstares to turn the screw.
-This the latter did, with that degree of politeness observed towards royalty.
+This the latter did. with that degree of politeness observed towards royalty.
 "It is unpleasant," said the King, "yet it might be endured.
 But you are trifling with me; turn the engine so that I may really feel a share of the pain inflicted upon you."
 Carstares felt the implied stain on his own reputation, and turned the screw so sharply that the King cried for mercy, owning he would confess anything, true or false, under such pressure.
-Carstares was made Principal of Edinburgh University.
-The family of Dunlop was always attached to the Church and universities of Scotland, and among the elder Dunlop's most precious possessions were the portrait of Carstares and the said thumbkins.
+Carstares was made Principal of Edinburgh University. family of Dunlop was always attached to the Church and universities of Scotland, and among the elder Dunlop's most precious possessions were the portrait of Carstares and the said thumbkins.
 The Keppoch House mentioned in these pages, where these relics are kept, was built by Mr. Dunlop, father of our "Tiger."
 He purchased the estate from the Ewing family, in whose possession it had been for some three hundred years.
 The Tiger's diary, of which no trace seems left, contained, besides much else, a daily register of the weather, a habit learned from his father, for there is a record of such still extant from 1826 to 1832, with its headings of "Yrs., Bar., Ther., Winds, Weather."